Characterizations of endograph metric and $\Gamma$-convergence on fuzzy sets: Introduction

 \section{Introduction}

-Kloeden \cite{kloeden2} introduced the endograph metric $H_{\rm end}$ on $F_{USC} (\mathbb{R}^m)$.
-Rojas-Medar and Rom\'{a}n-Flores \cite{rojas} introduced the $\Gamma$-convergence on $F_{USC} (\mathbb{R}^m)$.
+Kloeden \cite{kloeden2} introduced the endograph metric $H_{\rm end}$ on fuzzy sets.
+Rojas-Medar and Rom\'{a}n-Flores \cite{rojas} introduced the $\Gamma$-convergence on fuzzy sets.
 These two convergence structures are based on Hausdorff metric and Fell topology convergence (Kuratowski convergence), respectively.
 The Hausdorff metric and the Fell topology have been exhaustively studied \cite{wan, ngu, yang5, matheron}.
 In recent years, studies involve the endograph metric $H_{\rm end}$ and the $\Gamma$-convergence have received considerable attention from points of view of theory and applications \cite{fan2, kloeden, kloeden2, huang7, yang, greco2, kupka, can, pedraza, rojas}.
 However, research on these two convergence structures is not much.
-In this paper, we find that these two kinds of convergence structures on $F_{USC} (\mathbb{R}^m)$ have deep links and then discuss their properties.
+In this paper, we find that these two kinds of convergence structures on $F_{USC} (\mathbb{R}^m)$ have deep links and discuss their properties.
 This paper has three closely related themes.

 The work of Wang and Wei \cite{wan} indicated that the $\Gamma$-convergence on $F_{USC}(\mathbb{R}^m)$ is metrizable.
 On the other hand, it is easy to check that the $\Gamma$-convergence is weaker than the endograph metric convergence on $F_{USC}(\mathbb{R}^m)$.
-However, Huang and Wu \cite{huang7} found the interesting fact that the $\Gamma$-convergence is equivalent to the endograph metric convergence on one-dimensional compact fuzzy number space.
-Since the endograph metric is intuitive and is increasingly used in fuzzy systems \cite{kloeden,kloeden2,can}, it is worthwhile to consider the relation of these two types of convergence on $F_{USC}(\mathbb{R}^m)$, including the question on what kinds of subsets of $F_{USC}(\mathbb{R}^m)$ these two types of convergence are equivalent.
+However, Huang and Wu \cite{huang7} found the interesting fact that the $\Gamma$-convergence is equivalent to the endograph metric convergence on $E^1$, the set of one-dimensional compact fuzzy numbers.
+Since the endograph metric is intuitive and is increasingly used in fuzzy systems \cite{kloeden,kloeden2,can}, it is worthwhile to consider the following questions: the relation of these two types of convergence; on what kinds of fuzzy sets these two types of convergence are equivalent; whether these two types of convergence can be equivalent on common fuzzy sets.
 This is the first theme of this paper.

-In this paper, we find that an endograph metric convergent sequence in $F_{USCG} (\mathbb{R}^m)$ is exactly a $\Gamma$-convergent sequence satisfying the condition that the union of $\al$-cuts of all its elements is a bounded set in $\mathbb{R}^m$ for each $\al>0$.
-As an application, we deduce that a Hausdorff metric convergent sequence in is exactly a Fell topology convergent (Kuratowski convergent) sequence with the union of all its elements being a bounded set in $\mathbb{R}^m$.